Angie Teig’s “A Letter to America” receives accolades

 Film resonates with classmates and judges

-Emilia Khoury, Staff Writer
+Emilia Khoury, Managing Editor

 America, freedom, and entitlement are often strung together in the same sentence.
 This summer a film produced by Angie Teig ’23 exploring this chain of words was awarded the Merit Award in the WRPN Women’s International Film Festival.
 The film, “A Letter to America,” was created in Advanced Film Class— where the students’ final project was to create a short film—led by Upper School (US) Film and Video teacher Christopher Gaines.